-In September 2004, the Foot Locker Puerto Rico 1165(e) Plan (the "Plan") was established with an effective date of January 1, 2004.
+In September 2004, the Plan was established with an effective date of January 1, 2004.
 The Plan is a defined contribution plan covering generally all employees of Foot Locker, Inc. (the "Company" or the "Plan Sponsor") whose primary place of employment is in Puerto Rico.
 Eligible employees are those who have attained age twenty-one and completed one year of service consisting of at least 1,000 hours.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").